-We are the premier small university art department in the Commonwealth of Virginia, offering a Bachelor of Fine Arts degree with nine concentrations, over 78 classes, over 170 students majoring in art and over 40 minors, taught by a faculty of ten full-time professional artists and art educators.
+We are the premier mid-size university art department in the Commonwealth of Virginia, offering a Bachelor of Fine Arts degree with six concentrations, over 78 classes, over 170 students majoring in art and over 40 minors, taught by a faculty of ten full-time professional artists and art educators.

 Do I need to submit a portfolio of work to be admitted to the program?

 No. If you are accepted to Longwood, you are admitted into the art program.

 What degree does the art department offer?